Skip to Content

 By: Author John Cunningham.
 Published: 2019/11/05 at 7:30 am

-Mower won’t start any spark?
+Mower won’t start–no spark?
 Common reasons a lawnmower has no spark include:

 Checking Lawnmower Spark

-Since you’ve checked the spark already, I’m guessing you know the procedure.
-However, it’s worth pointing out that getting this test wrong can lead to misdiagnosing and replacing the ignition coil or other parts unnecessarily.
+Since you’ve already checked the spark, I’m guessing you know the procedure.
+However, it’s worth noting that getting this test wrong can lead to a misdiagnosis and unnecessary replacement of the ignition coil or other parts.

 Spark testing is, as you know, a simple test.
-You won’t need any special tools here, but a spark testing tool does make the job easier and totally foolproof.
+You won’t need any special tools here, but a spark-testing tool makes the job easier and totally foolproof.

 If you need video help, check out the mower “Mower spark test video,” where I cover the whole process.